-Actuaries might wish to effect modeling of funds in different ways.
-For example, one reasonable way might be to perform a regression of past fund performance against past performance of market indices consistent with the scenario generator classifications, and develop a scenario set for each such fund that is consistent with an appropriate weight of such scenarios derived from the regression.
-Alternatively, funds might be decomposed using regression techniques into funds corresponding to each of the indices or some other way could be used.
+Actuaries might wish to effect modeling of proxy funds in different ways.
+For example, some actuaries might perform a regression of past fund performance against past performance of market indices consistent with the scenario generator classifications, and develop a scenario set for each proxy fund that is consistent with an appropriate weight of such scenario returns derived from the regression.
+Alternatively, funds might be decomposed using regression techniques into funds corresponding to each of the indices, or some other way could be used.
 Whatever method is used, the actuary must be able to document that the projected returns for the proxy funds are not overly optimistic.